DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Numerical Results

 \subsection{Impact of DRL Hyperparameters}

-This subsection evaluates the sensitivity of the DRL algorithms to key training hyperparameters, namely the learning rate and mini-batch size $B$.
-For simplicity, the learning rates of the actor and critic are set equal, i.e., $\mu=\mu_{\pi}=\mu_{Q}$.
-The experiments follow the simulation setup in Section~\ref{sim-setting}, considering two VSPs with one BS per VSP, $K_v=4$ users, $C=4$ subchannels, and RIS assistance enabled for VSP~1 with $M_1=8$ elements.
-Each curve is obtained using the same random seed and smoothed using a moving average window of 500 steps to highlight transient learning behavior.
+This subsection evaluates the sensitivity of the proposed DRL algorithms to the learning rate $\mu$ and mini-batch size $B$.
+The actor and critic learning rates are set equal, i.e., $\mu=\mu_{\pi}=\mu_{Q}$.
+The experiments follow the simulation setup in Section~\ref{sim-setting}.
+Each curve is obtained using the same random seed and smoothed with a moving average window of 500 training steps.

-Fig.~\ref{fig:lr_sweep} shows the impact of the learning rate $\mu$.
-The results indicate that SAC maintains stable convergence across all tested values of $\mu$, achieving final rewards in the range of approximately 40--48.
-In contrast, DDPG is highly sensitive to large learning rates.
-When $\mu=5\times10^{-4}$ or $\mu=10^{-3}$, DDPG converges to suboptimal local solutions, resulting in a performance loss exceeding 20 reward units compared to the best configuration.
-This sensitivity arises from the single-critic structure of DDPG, which is more vulnerable to unstable value estimation under aggressive gradient updates.
+Fig.~\ref{fig:lr_sweep} compares the learning-rate sensitivity of SAC and DDPG.
+SAC exhibits limited sensitivity to the learning rate, with final objective values remaining within approximately 40--48 across all tested settings.
+In contrast, DDPG is substantially more sensitive to the learning-rate selection.
+Although its best configuration achieves a performance comparable to SAC, increasing the learning rate to $\mu\ge5\times10^{-4}$ reduces the final objective by more than 20 units, indicating unstable training under aggressive gradient updates.

-Fig.~\ref{fig:batch_sweep} illustrates the effect of the mini-batch size $B$.
-SAC again demonstrates consistent performance across all tested batch sizes, showing limited performance variation.
-Conversely, DDPG exhibits notable degradation when small batch sizes are used.
-In particular, the final reward for $B=16$ is more than 10 units lower than the best-performing case ($B=64$), mainly due to increased gradient variance that destabilizes critic learning.
+Fig.~\ref{fig:batch_sweep} illustrates the influence of the mini-batch size.
+SAC achieves objective values within a narrow range for all tested batch sizes, whereas DDPG experiences a noticeable performance reduction when small mini-batches are employed.
+For example, the objective obtained with $B=16$ is approximately 10 units lower than that achieved using the best-performing batch size.
+With their respective best batch-size settings, SAC again outperforms DDPG by approximately $9$--$10\%$.

-Overall, SAC exhibits superior robustness and training stability compared to DDPG.
-This improvement is mainly attributed to entropy regularization and the double-critic structure, which reduce value overestimation and stabilize policy updates.
+Overall, the hyperparameter study indicates that SAC provides more consistent performance over a broad range of learning rates and batch sizes.
+The observed improvement is primarily attributed to the entropy-regularized objective and twin-critic architecture, which improve value estimation and stabilize policy optimization.